Regional Mobility

 • Outreach to employers to increase the use of teleworking.

-• First- and last-mile connections programs (e.g., vanpool expansion).
+• First- and last-mile connections programs (e.g., public transit rideshare expansion).

-• Other transportation demand management strategies and concepts at WSDOT’s Transportation Systems Management and Operations website.
+• Other transportation demand management strategies and concepts listed on WSDOT’s Transportation Systems Management and Operations (TSMO) website.

 Match requirements

-Applicants must provide matching funds as direct contributions of at least 20% of the total project cost.
+Applicants must provide matching funds of at least 20 percent of the total project cost as direct contributions.
 Direct contributions are cash or other assets that directly benefit the project and are fundamental to implementing the project.

 Applicants may use any funding source as matching funds, except for other competitive state public transportation grants.